tigerhawkvok/col-data-extractor/README.md

 - Output only a subset of columns
 - Returns a sorted list based on `canonicalColumn`

+The other two helper functions call this. **If you want to change global behaviour, change the configuration options at the top of this file**.

 ### `create_csv.py`

 This function will walk you through CLI prompts to bring in an input file, and spit out a subsetted output.
 To run it, run